gvwilson/sensibleadventures/shapers.md

   i.e.,
   how athletic they are.

-- **Dexterity**: how good the character is at delicate manipulations like picking a lock or playing a musical instrument.
+- **Dexterity**: how good the character is with their hands.
+  This determines whether they can pick a lock or play a musical instrument.

 - **IQ**: how good the character is at book learning and puzzle solving.
-  Note that a character with a low IQ is not necessarily stupid.
+  A character with a low IQ is not necessarily stupid.

-Every character also has ratings for **Sight**, **Hearing**, and **Smell**.
+- **Sight**, **Hearing**, and **Smell**.
-These are all Average too unless otherwise noted.

-> Note: Smell includes the sense of taste.
+  Note that Smell includes the sense of taste.

 Non-player characters (NPCs) may have two extra traits: